The Machinery of Empire

 To do so, we must interrogate the vulnerabilities within our own pre-colonial, decolonial, and counter-colonial machines—what weaknesses allowed Empire to co-opt, displace, or destroy them?
 What faults made them susceptible to capture?
 At the same time, we must analyze Empire’s machinery: how its ruling powers consolidate authority, how its disciplinary powers regulate bodies, how its normalizing powers manufacture consent, and how its optimizing powers extract and exploit at scale.
 Our aim is to turn the tables on Empire—to co-opt, displace, and dismantle its apparatuses just as it has done to ours.

-This requires tracing how Empire’s machines determine population demographics, enforce separation through geographic bordering regimes, and arrests peoples and places within progressive stages of historiographic development.
+This requires tracing how Empire’s machines determine who counts, who belongs, and who must be erased—sorting populations, redrawing borders, freezing peoples and places in staged timelines of development, and weaponizing sexual orientation and intimacy: not merely to police desire, but to distort it, extract it, and force it to conform to colonial pornotropes.
 It means recognizing the layered forms of violence—physical, cultural, institutional, carceral, and behavioral—that sustain these operations and mapping their interrelations so we may skillfully counteract them.

 And survival is not enough.
-We must learn to thrive in ways that Empire cannot capture—sustaining ourselves and one another while rendering Empire increasingly incapable of sustaining itself.
+We must learn to thrive in ways that Empire cannot capture—sustaining ourselves and one another in festive wayswhile rendering Empire increasingly incapable of sustaining itself.

 Next